1823dragonfly1823/NG_Hiro/README.md

 # NG_Hiro

-This repository contains the codes to reproduce the results and figures in this paper:
+This repository contains the codes to reproduce the snRNA-seq results and figures in this paper:

 Hiroyuki Hirakawa et al., Cellular plasticity of the bone marrow niche promotes hematopoietic stem cell regeneration, Nature Genetics, 2023.